godotengine/godot-docs/tutorials/step_by_step/scripting_continued.rst

 The advantage of this two-step process is that a packed scene may be kept loaded and ready to use, so it can be used to create as many instances as desired.
-This is specially useful, for example, to instance several enemies, bullets, etc. quickly in the active scene.
+This is especially useful to quickly instance several enemies, bullets, etc. in the active scene.